mb-wali/training/02-invenio-tour/README.md

 ![](./images/search-more-records.png)

-Let's say, we want to get all of the records written by "Smith" we could naively type `Smith` in the searchbox, but that would give us all records that contain the text "Smith" in any of their fields (even the title):
+Let's say, we want to get all of the records written by "Smith" we could naively type `Smith` in the search box, but that would give us all records that contain the text "Smith" in any of their fields (even the title):

 ![](./images/search-query.png)